 Study Snapshot: For a glimpse into Honors students’ engagement with courses, colloquia, visit the Honors College Blog.

 Note: The information contained here represents a broad overview of the requirements necessary to graduate with an Honors distinction.
-If you are in Honors and need more information, please email Allison Spencer, the Honors Academic Advisor, or call her at 325-674-2891.
+If you are in Honors and need more information, please email Alison Spencer, the Honors Academic Coordinator, or call her at 325-674-2891.

 If you are interested in more information about applying for or participating in the Honors College, please email Katie Smith, the Honors College Admissions Coordinator, or call her at 325-674-2728.